FAQS For Lecturers

 Exemption from social insurance contributions in Austria is only possible if a lecturer is employed in two or more EU member states.
 In this case the health insurance provider in the country where a lecturer has the main place of residence can confirm the social security coverage in the home country with form A1 (statement of applicable legislation).
 If an employee presents an A1 form confirming that the legislation of the home country continues to apply during his or her employment in Austria, WU will sign an agreement with the employee, confirming the employee’s obligation to pay social security contributions in his or her home country.
 The due social security contributions are then paid out to the employee together with his or her regular salary.
 In such cases, the employee is not included in the Austrian social security system.
 For more details, please also see: http://europa.eu/youreurope/citizens/work/work-abroad/posted-workers/index_en.htm

-The social insurance contribution typically amounts to 18.12%, with a maximum contribution basis of currently € 166/day (value for 2017, a slight adjustment to a higher basis can be expected for 2018).
+The social insurance contribution typically amounts to 18.35%, with a maximum contribution basis of currently € 179/day (value for 2020, amount is adjusted annually).

 Kindly note: All information is given without liability and subject to change, especially depending on the tax/social insurance contribution laws.